 More than half of all dogs in the United States are either obese or overweight.
 This is not a serious problem in itself.
 However, the complications that canine obesity brings are what can warrant a closer inspection.

 For instance, obese dogs are more prone to joint problems.
 The excess weight on their bodies puts tremendous stress on the dog’s joints.
 Now, there are dogs that are very prone to hip dysplasia.
 Obesity speeds up the worsening of hip dysplasia-associated arthritis.
 With arthritis, it will be almost impossible for dogs to move.
 There is pain or dysfunction in the affected limb.
 Without normal mobility, the dog can go into depression.
+You may also like our article on the best dog supplements for joints.

 Fat that accumulates in the chest and abdominal cavities can also restrict the movement of the muscles of respiration.
 It will be very difficult for the dog to breathe in a normal manner.
 If this happens, it will experience tiredness or fatigue a lot faster and with greater frequency.
 Heart problems, liver problems, and kidney problems follow because of a reduction of oxygen in the blood.